NVMP/ClientLauncher/README.md

-# GameInstaller
+# ClientLauncher
-The source code of the installer for NV:MP
+The source code of the launcher for NV:MP